Matt Vierling Player Props: Tigers vs. Angels

-Matt Vierling -- .143 average over his past 10 games -- will be in action for the Detroit Tigers versus the Los Angeles Angels, with Griffin Canning on the mound, on July 25 at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling (.225 on-base percentage in past 10 games, 105 points below season-long percentage), battle starter Patrick Sandoval and the Los Angeles Angels at Comerica Park, Wednesday at 6:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Padres.
+In his last game, he strung together two hits (going 2-for-5 with a double) against the Angels.

 Matt Vierling Game Info & Props vs. the Angels